fredrkl/rebase_ci_workflow_demo/README.md

 ## Require status checks before merging

 The [_Require status checks before merging_](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging) setting in GitHub is a great way to reduce the chance of breaking the main branch.
 Be sure to include the GitHub CI workflow in the list of required status checks.

+## Require status checks to pass before merging

+With the [_Require status checks to pass before merging_](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-to-pass-before-merging) setting in GitHub you can require that all status checks must pass before a pull request can be merged.
+This is a great way to reduce the chance of breaking the main branch.
+The checks are done in a seperate branch.